G-Core/gcore-videoplayer-js/packages/gplayer/docs/api/player.version.md

 ## version() function

-> This API is provided as an alpha preview for developers and may change based on feedback that we receive.
+> This API is provided as a beta preview for developers and may change based on feedback that we receive.
 Do not use this API in a production environment.
 >

+Version information about the gplayer and its main dependencies

 **Signature:**